Holographic duals of evaporating black holes: Page curve for evaporating black holes

 where $\theta$ is the angle of the brane, which is inverse in the brane tension.
 This relation was derived for small angles, so for cases where the brane is very close to the boundary.
-Clearly, as we take the brane to the boundary, the Page time becomes larger (owing to the fact that the Planck length on the brane becomes smaller) and when $\theta<1$ it would seem to diverge as $D\to\infty$.
+Clearly, as we take the brane to the boundary, the Page time becomes larger (owing to the fact that the Planck length on the brane becomes smaller), and when $\theta<1$ it would seem to diverge as $D\to\infty$.
 Eq.~\ref{paged} was derived for the eternal black hole setup and it is not immediately obvious that it applies to dynamically evolving systems.
-However, what makes our scenarios most different is that, as we discussed in Sec.~\ref{subsec:bwlargeD}, our branes are not close the boundary, so $\theta$ is not small but rather of order one.
+However, what makes our scenarios most different is that, as we discussed in Sec.~\ref{subsec:bwlargeD}, our branes are not close to the boundary, so $\theta$ is not small but rather of order one.

-When $D$ is large, the GL-type dynamics that drives the evolution of the bulk horizon, with a characteristic time of the order of the AdS length (for $r_0$ parametrically of that order too), is concentrated near the AdS center.
+When $D$ is large, the Gregory-Laflamme-type dynamics that drives the evolution of the bulk horizon, with a characteristic time of the order of the AdS length (for $r_0$ parametrically of that order too), is concentrated near the AdS center.
 By placing the brane in this region, the evaporation can be completed in a few AdS time units, as we have observed.
-If we placed the brane further away, making $x_0$ increasingly larger, then the evaporation would become much slower---we may say that the transfer of all the energy of the brane black hole to the bulk would take an increasingly long time, in apparent agreement with the conclusion from \eqref{paged}.
-However, one must bear in mind that the dynamical evolution is expected to involve an exponentially growing black tsunami flow \cite{Emparan:2021ewh}, which could perhaps bring the evaporation to a faster end, within an AdS time scale (as it is expected to do at finite $D$).
-The closer examination of this possibility is beyond the scope of this paper.
+At finite $D$ this can also occur when the brane is further away, since the dynamical evolution is expected to involve an exponentially growing black tsunami flow \cite{Emparan:2021ewh}, which can quickly drive the evaporation within an AdS time scale.

 \paragraph{Truncated evaporation.} Other interesting evolutions are revealed within our framework which are expected to occur also when $D$ is finite.
-We already discussed that, when the droplet is connected to the bulk horizon via a thin, unstable black string, the GL instability of the latter can win over the evaporation.
-The pinching of the string prevents the brane black hole to access to the necessary degrees of freedom for evaporation to occur, and the evolution stops leaving a droplet disconnected from the black bath.
-In this case, the decreasing phase of the Page curve ends before reaching zero, and stabilizes at a constant value for the entanglement entropy.
+We already discussed that, when the droplet is connected to the bulk horizon via a thin, unstable black string, the Gregory-Laflamme instability of the latter can win over the evaporation.
+The pinching of the string prevents the brane black hole from accessing the necessary degrees of freedom for evaporation, and the evolution stops leaving a droplet disconnected from the black bath.
+In this case, the decreasing phase of the Page curve ends before reaching zero and stabilizes at a constant value for the entanglement entropy.